MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/deploy-telemetry-dashboard.md

 ## Telemetry agent

 The following information and instructions will help you learn more about how to deploy and enable the telemetry agent.

-> [!IMPORTANT]
-> The telemetry data that the telemetry agent collects for Office is not related to the diagnostic data collected for Office by Microsoft.
-For more information about that data, see [Diagnostic data in Office](https://support.office.com/article/f409137d-15d3-4803-a8ae-d26fcbfc91dd).

 ### Deploying the telemetry agent